Skip to content

 So, after getting settled in and meeting up with our tour guide (who used to work with our field school), we headed in.

 Seeing these buildings appear on the other side of the jungle path is an amazing experience.
 A few stones on your left are the first indication of any structures.
-Then it feels like the sun brightens a bit to make the plaza shine before you as you enter.
+Then it feels like the sun brightens a bit as you walk through to make the plaza shine before you as you enter.
 Maybe that was intentional!

 You find yourself in the main, central plaza, surrounded by towering Mayan pyramids in all directions.
 And it’s amazing to think that those were built by people over a thousand years ago.